Table of Contents

 Other drugs occasionally used in the treatment of hypertension

-- Clonidine — blocks sympathetic nerve activity in the brain and leads to less sympathetic nervous system increase in vascular resistance
+- Clonidine: blocks sympathetic nerve activity in the brain and leads to reduced vascular resistance

-- Peripheral sympathetic receptor blockers in vascular smooth muscle — alpha blockers
+- Alpha-blockers: peripheral sympathetic receptor blockers in vascular smooth muscle

 Possible drug combination

-Double combination options consist of, for instance, administering a diuretic in combination with a beta blocker, a long-acting calcium channel blocker, ACE inhibitors or AT1 receptor blockers.
+Dual combinations may include, for instance, a diuretic along with a beta-blocker, a long-acting calcium channel blocker, ACE inhibitors, or AT1 receptor blockers.

-An alternative is the combination of a calcium channel blocker with a beta blocker, ACE inhibitors or AT1 receptor blockers.
+Alternatives include the combination of a calcium channel blocker with a beta-blocker, ACE inhibitors or AT1 receptor blockers.

 Depending on the individual comorbidities, the respective medications may either gain or lose significance.
-A popular question in exams pertains to the following combinations: In cases of hypertension combined with cardiac insufficiency, diuretics are an option.
+In the case of hypertension combined with cardiac insufficiency, diuretics are an option.
 ACE inhibitors may also be used in cases of cardiac insufficiency but also with diabetic nephropathy.
-In cases of existing cardiac insufficiency, beta blockers are indicated as well.
+In the case of existing cardiac insufficiency, beta-blockers are indicated as well.

-With regard to the use of individual medications, factors such as side effects, individual tolerability, and interactions with other medications the patient is taking have to be considered.
-Triple combinations are another option as well, should the double combination not have the desired efficacy.
+The use of individual medications is dictated by factors such as side effects, individual tolerability, and interactions with other medications already used by the patient.
+Triple combinations are another alternative in the event the dual combination does not have the desired efficacy.

-Isolated systolic hypertension may be treated the same way as systolic and diastolic hypertension is treated.
+Isolated systolic hypertension may be treated similar to the treatment for systolic and diastolic hypertension.